In this list, we’re going to look at the 10 best spiritual movies of all time and the spiritual characters who made them so darned good.

-Throughout all Star Wars movies [well, except The Force Awakens] Yoda gives brilliant quotes that are bound to inspire.
+Throughout all Star Wars film [well, except The Force Awakens] Yoda gives brilliant quotes that are bound to inspire.
 “Do or do not, there is no try” he says in Empire Strikes Back.
 “Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering” he says in The Phantom Menace.

 Not only did Yoda sell millions of little green figurines, he also struck a deeper chord with Star Wars fans, making them consider spirituality and philosophy from a young age, helping us all to be a little deeper, a little more in touch with The Force.
-And, if I am honest, I probably would never have gotten into meditation has six-year-old men not wanted to become a Jedi (yeah, I know.
+And, if I am honest, I probably would never have gotten into meditation had six-year-old me not wanted to become a Jedi (yeah, I know.
 Still, it’s better than going into the sewers in search of Teenage Mutant Ninja Turtles, as many TMNT fans did in 1990).

 I would have put every Jedi from Star Wars on this list if I could have.
 But I only get one.
 And that one has to be Yoda.

-Spiritual Yoda Quote: Do or do not.
+Yoda Quote: Do or do not.
 There is no try.

-IF YOU LOVE YODA: You are a wise old soul full of secret powers.
+If Yoda is your favourite spiritual character: You are a wise old soul full of secret powers.

 NEXT: See my list of the best spiritual blogs.

 Paul Harrison is a passionate meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in meditation and mindfulness.
 He studied meditation in beautiful Oxford, UK, and Hamilton Ontario Canada, and earned his degree at Staffordshire University.